andrewmccall/scala-faker/Readme.md

 An implementation fo the [Ruby faker library](https://github.com/stympy/faker) in scala.
 The intial implementation is a direct port of the ruby code to scala, updates have tried to make it more scala like.

-This code uses the YAML files from the ruby faker project and implements all the methods supported there.
+This code uses modified YAML files from the ruby faker project and implements all the methods supported there.

 ## Usage